zhangrengang/subgenome_phasing_example/README.md

 1. Genomic data (genome sequences in fasta format) of the allopolyploid complex are required.
 2. Homoeologous relationships of chromosome are required.
 These can be obtained from above synteny analyses or whole genome alignments..

-Here, we just use the example data [Triticum aestivum (AABBDD) and T. turgidum (AABB)] prepared in this repo:
+Here, we just use the example data [T. aestivum (AABBDD) and T. turgidum (AABB)] prepared in this repo:
 ```
 git clone https://github.com/zhangrengang/subgenome_phasing_example
 cd subgenome_phasing_example